 Section 1-104.
-Bicycle and tricycle.
+Bicycle and other human-powered cycles.

-Every A. A bicycle is any device propelled solely by human power upon which any person or persons may ride, having two:

-- 1. Two tandem wheels, either of which is more than twenty (20) inches or more in diameter; and - 2.
-A seat or saddle for the use of each rider. - B. A tricycle is any device propelled solely by human power upon which any person or persons may ride, having: - A front wheel and two rear wheels, any of which is twenty inches or more in diameter; and - 2.
-A seat or saddle for the use of each rider. - C. As used in this title, the term "bicycle" shall include tricycles unless otherwise specifically indicated. - SECTION 2.
+- Every A. A bicycle is any device propelled solely by human power upon which any person or persons may ride, having a seat or saddle for the use of each rider and: - 1.
+On a bicycle, two tandem wheels, either of which is more than twenty (20) inches or more in diameter; and - 2.
+On a tricycle, three wheels in any configuration, of which at least one is twenty (20) inches or more in diameter; or - 3.
+On a quadcycle, four wheels in any configuration, of which at least two are twenty (20) inches or more in diameter. - B. The wheel diameter provisions of this section shall not apply to recumbent bicycles. - C. As used in this title, the term "bicycle" shall include tricycles, quadcycles, or similar human-powered devices unless otherwise specifically indicated. - SECTION 2.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-105.1 of Title 47, unless there is created a duplication in numbering, reads as follows: